-The optioned Joe Mann property comprises 1,990 hectares and includes the Joe Mann former producing mine, which is under an option agreement announced on .
+The 43-101 report on the Joe Mann property was loaded onto SEDAR during the quarter.
+Work during the quarter focused on hydrology studies related to the eventual dewatering of the property.
+The Joe Mann property comprises 1,990 hectares and includes the Joe Mann former producing mine, which is under an option agreement announced on .
 The Joe Mann mine was one of the highest-grade gold mines in Canada, producing 1.2 million ounces of gold at a grade 8.26 g/t between 1956 and 2007.
-It is located approximately 60 kilometers south of the Corporation's Copper Rand mill (2,700 tpd), where the ore from Joe Mann was processed from 2004 until its closure in 2007.
+It is located approximately 60 kilometres south of the Corporation's Copper Rand mill (2,700 tpd), where the ore from Joe Mann was processed from 2004 until its closure in 2007.